pkp/pkp-docs/dev/documentation/en/statistics.md

 | Chapter | The webpage for the chapter of a published book (OMP). |
 | Series | The webpage of a series in the catalog of a press (OMP). |

+## Best Practices

+Since the `UsageEvent` is dispatched every time someone visits the website, any task performed in the event or listener will slow down the site.
+Never access the database, load data, make a HTTP request, or perform any resource intensive task in the event or listener.
+Add the smallest amount of data that you need to the log and keep all other tasks in a job or scheduled task.

 ## Understanding the database tables

 Statistics are initially processed into the `*_temporary_records` tables of the database.
 These are then compiled into the final `metrics_*` tables.